appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-postgres.md

   <dd>The network location of the PostgreSQL server that you want to connect to.
 This can be a domain name or an IP address.
 If you want to connect to a local PostgreSQL database, see <a href="/advanced-concepts/more/how-to-work-with-local-apis-on-appsmith"><b>Connect Local Database</b></a> for directions on configuring the connection parameters. </dd><br />

   <dt><b>Port</b></dt>
   <dd>The port number to connect to at the server host.
-Appsmith connects to port `5432` by default, if you don't specify one. </dd><br />
+Appsmith connects to port `5432` by default if you don't specify one. </dd><br />

   <dt><b>Database Name</b></dt>
   <dd>The name of the database that you want to connect to. </dd><br />